puppetlabs/puppet-specifications/language/puppet-functions.md

 Namespaced Puppet Functions are auto loaded from modules and the environment when located under <module-root>/functions or <environment-root>/functions respectively.

-Auto loaded puppet functions are always namespaced; in a module using the module name, and in an environment by using the special name `environment` (i.e. not the *name* of the environment since that typically changes as code is being developed, tested, put into production and then maintained, etc.).
+Auto loaded puppet functions should always be namespaced; in a module, it's required to use the module name.
+In an environment, it's highly recommended to use the special name `environment` (i.e. not the *name* of the environment since that typically changes as code is being developed, tested, put into production and then maintained, etc.).

 The name of the .pp file must match the simple (non namespaced name part) of the function.
 Thus, a function **'testmodule::min'** in module 'testmodule' is located like this: